 Rather than assume an annual auxiliary consumption and auxiliary demand at the time of peak, AEMO's models dynamically take into account auxiliary load based on generator dispatch in each modelling interval.
-AEMO currently sources per unit auxiliary rate assumptions from GHD's 2018 AEMO costs and technical parameter review8, as summarised in AEMO's 2019 Inputs and Assumptions Workbook9.
+From 2020, AEMO sources per unit auxiliary rate assumptions directly from participants for this purpose.